-In the table above and in the text and notes below, bold face and thick colored lines indicate people groups or family lines and the Arial font and thin black lines indicate languages and language families and subfamilies.
-Dotted red lines indicate people groups who have adopted a language different from that of their forefathers.
+In the table above and in the text below, bold face indicates people groups or family lines and the Arial font indicates languages.

 Four of the subfamilies of Afro-Asiatic can with some certainty be assigned to the four sons of Ham, leaving two unassigned.
 Given their geographic locations, it is possible that Chadic also descended with Berber from Put, and Omotic with Cushitic from Cush, though we cannot be certain.
 And of course we have no information at all about which son(s) the Niger-Congo family might have descended from, or exactly what God might have done at the Tower of Babel to bring about the current distribution.